Mohammed Saber from Birmingham was caught out by traffic officers after providing false identities to escape punishment.Read the full story ›

 I would therefore urge Sampson Road residents to support the 20 is plenty campaign and get involved in our road safety consultation."

-Figures out today from the charity and Direct Line reveal that male drivers are more likely to overtake blind and speed on country roads.
+A survey by the road safety charity Brake revealed male drivers are more likely to overtake blind and speed on rural roads.